danzeeeman/Code-Toolkit-Python.A.Fa24/01_Week_2.md

 ## Week 2 — Class notes
 # Reading Discussion

-_So what did everyone thing of the reading?_
+_So what did everyone think of the reading?_
 _Did you do the reading?_

 Marshall McLuhan made some interesting statements huh?